 8. The Coal Loader Platform Gardens

-First opened in 2018, the Coal Loader Platform is a modern green roof initiative, now one of Sydney’s largest publicly accessible green roof spaces.
+Opened in 2018, the Coal Loader Platform is a modern green roof initiative and one of Sydney’s largest publicly accessible green roof spaces.

-The Platform is part of the Coal Loader Centre for Sustainability in Waverton, a community meeting point and hub for North Sydney Council’s range of environmental and sustainability programs.
+Part of the Coal Loader Centre for Sustainability in Waverton, it serves as a community hub and a focal point for North Sydney Council’s environmental and sustainability programs.

-The Centre itself is worthy of a visit, but the Platform is extra special with raised garden beds, aquaponics facilities, fruit trees and herb planters to explore.
+While the Centre is well worth a visit, the Platform stands out with its raised garden beds, aquaponics systems, fruit trees, and herb planters waiting to be explored.

 The Coal Loader Platform Gardens | |